kboom/iga-adi-sm/README.md

 ## TL;DR;

-This solver describes a novel computational method which allows to perform certain IGA-FEM computations 1000x faster, with absolute stability guarantee with configurable error margin.
+This numerical solver can be used for solving a certain subset of problems in the field of Isogeometric Analysis.
+Utilizes an implicit Euler scheme which removes the dependency of time step size and mesh size.
+In other words the time step can be arbitrarily long (it will never cause instability).
+This in turn allows to perform efficient analysis of behavior in dense meshes.

 ## Sunburst coverage